UbiquityRobotics/learn/index.md

 * [Programming Your Robot](ix_programming)

+  A look at some apps for the robot.

 * [Setup In Depth](setup/setup.md):

   Everything from ordering batteries and network cables to figuring out networking issues.